September 09, 2010

 TERM OF APPRENTICESHIP

-Total program length is 5400 hours of on-the-job training and 504 hours of supplemental instruction, with credit given for skills attained through previous experience.
-With no previous experience in the trade, and successful completion of program requirements, it takes about three years to attain journeyman status.
+Total program length is 6400 hours of on-the-job training and 672 hours of supplemental instruction, with credit given for skills attained through previous experience.
+With no previous experience in the trade, and successful completion of program requirements, it takes about four years to attain journeyman status.

 Apprenticeship Means Teamwork